MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/response2.md

 3. `TableFragmentType` describes what the client should do with this fragment.
 It is one of the following:
       * DataAppend
       * DataReplace
-4. `Rows` is a two dimensional array that contains the fragment data.
+4. `Rows` is a two-dimensional array that contains the fragment data.

 ## TableProgress